 GCCS is committed to serving the needs of AI students through the provision of quality educational programs.
-These programs include but are not limited to: intervention programs in reading and mathematics; Native Language and Culture Programs (i.e. Acoma Keres Language and Culture, Laguna Keres Language and Culture, Navajo Language and Culture, Native American Studies); Mathematics, Engineering, and Science Achievement (MESA) Program; Edgenuity Credit Recovery Program; and Dual Credit Courses through New Mexico State University - Grants (NMSU-Grants).
+These programs include but are not limited to: intervention programs in reading and mathematics; Native Language and Culture Programs (i.e. Acoma Keres Language, Laguna Keres Language, Navajo Language and Culture, Native American Studies, Native American Literature); Mathematics, Engineering, and Science Achievement (MESA) Program; Extended Learning Time Program (ELTP), Edgenuity Credit Recovery Program; and Dual Credit Courses through New Mexico State University - Grants (NMSU-Grants) and other colleges and universities.

-For the past five (5) years, the school district has provided tutoring for students attending Los Alamitos Middle School, Grants High School, and Laguna-Acoma Jr./Sr. High School.
+For many years, the school district has provided tutoring for students attending Los Alamitos Middle School, Grants High School, and Laguna-Acoma Jr./Sr. High School.
 For two (3) years, transportation has been provided for students from the Pueblo of Acoma, Pueblo of Laguna, and Baca-Prewitt Chapter.
+For school year 2020-21, tutorial services were delivered online.
+The Extended learning Time Program (ELTP) and K-5 Plus Program were offered in order to help students cope with the learning loss brought about by the COVID-19 pandemic.